aghae/ejwt/README.md

 ### Features
 - It can be used as a authenticator & session data
 - It can be used as stateless or statefull(with redis for horizontal scaling)
-- Csruf protection
-- Captcha spam protection
+- with csrf & captcha protection ability

 ### Install